akasarto/d-term/README.md

 ![Overview](/media/dTerm.png?raw=true "Overview")

-## Running Portable Version

-- Make sure your system has .Net Framework 4.7 or higher installed.
-- Go to the [releases](https://github.com/akasarto/d-term/releases/latest) page and download the corresponding portable _.zip_ file.
-- Extract the files to a location of your choosing and execute _dTerm.exe_.

 ## Running From Code

 There are a few pre-requirements that you must have in mind before running it locally: